Excellent Quality of Life

 Care Plans & Risk Assessments

-Risk assessments are carried out for the Home and residents on a regular basis and protective measures are put in place to address these, taking into account the right of the resident to take risks.
+Risk assessments are carried out for the Home and residents on a regular basis and protective measures are put in place, taking into account the right of the resident to take risks.
 We ensure that each resident has clear written information on the complaints procedure and how to use this.

-All Westerleys also offer the opportunity for short term respite care.
+All Westerley Care Homes also offer the opportunity for short term respite care.